MarineRoboticsGroup/summer-research-write-up/summer_research.md

 The math from [Qualitatively Characterizing Neural Network Optimization Problems](https://arxiv.org/pdf/1412.6544.pdf) by Ian J. Goodfellow, Oriol Vinyals, and Andrew M. Saxe was now necessary to plot the objective function in terms of $\alpha (t)$ and $\beta (t)$.
 In this initial scenario with the 7-dimensional sphere, the Karcher Mean objective function was entirely convex.
 It is important to note, however, that even though the objective function is convex in this case, we are still working with a non-convex problem due to the geodesic convexity of the manifold.

 It is important to define geodesic convexity and explain how it differs from traditional Euclidean convexity.
 Geodesic convexity relates to the notion of convexity on Riemannian manifolds.
 Due to the curvature of these manifolds, convexity cannot be defined in the same way as it is in Euclidean space.
-A set ${S}$ on a Riemannian manifold is geodesically convex if the geodesic segment connecting any pair of points ${x}$ and ${y}$ in ${S}$ lies entirely in ${S}$.
+A set $\mathcal{M}$ on a Riemannian manifold is geodesically convex if the geodesic segment connecting any pair of points ${x}$ and ${y}$ in $\mathcal{M}$ lies entirely in $\mathcal{M}$.
 This concept is almost identical to how convexity is defined in Euclidean spaces, except it allows for the curvature of manifolds.

 The graphical results are shown below.